-In my work, I explore unique, visual interpretations of hypothetical and futuristic worlds where biological and synthetic matter is inextricably combined due to anthropological effects.
+In my work, I create unique, visual interpretations of hypothetical and futuristic worlds where biological and synthetic matter is inextricably combined due to anthropological effects.
 Plants and soil may or may not be organic.
 Rocks and geological formations are no longer composed of minerals and volcanic deposits, but are amalgamations made up of plastic and foam instead.
-Water may be seemingly present, but could also be a mirage.
-A hybrid of textures, patterns, and perceived life forms that you might observe in these environments, and imaginary relics made from a variety of different materials, are what one will find in my speculative, dystopian imaginary worlds.
+Water may be seemingly present but could also be a mirage.
+A hybrid of textures, patterns, and perceived life forms that you might observe in these environments, and imaginary relics and surfaces made from a variety of different materials, are what one will find in my speculative, dystopian imaginary worlds.